vbeohar/w251_mids_summer_2020/wk03/README.md

     RUN pip3 install paho-mqtt
     WORKDIR /home/midscode
 ```
-- <B> Python script </B>  `img_capture_forwarder.py` that activates USB connected webcam, takes photos and then forwards them to the IBM cloud VSI on IP adddress
+- <B> Python script </B>  `img_capture_forwarder.py` that activates USB connected webcam, takes photos and then forwards them to the IBM cloud VSI on IP adddress (check the script for `test_topic` as the name of message forwarder and subscriber topics on both Jetson and IBM-cloud)
 - `haarcascade_frontalface_default.xml` used to recognize faces
 - <B> Run docker forwarder invoking commands and copy Python and XML files inside the container </B>.
 Following commands build Docker image, activate local USB camera on the Jetson, run the container in Bash shell mode and then copies the python and XML scripts inside the container (using the following commands):
 ```